-- - e.
-Planned community reinforcement designed to foster prosocial values and community - Recovery support services, including support for the affected family; and - 1.
-CONTRACTOR shall achieve performance objectives, tracking and reporting Performance Outcome Objective statistics in monthly programmatic reports, as appropriate.
-ADMINISTRATOR recognizes that alterations may be necessary to the following services to meet the objectives, and, therefore, revisions to objectives and services may be implemented by mutual agreement between - a.
-Objective 1: CONTRACTOR shall provide effective residential substance abuse assessment, treatment, and counseling to Clients with identified alcohol and/or drug problems as - 1) Retention Rates shall be calculated by using the number of Clients currently enrolled in or successfully completing the treatment program divided by the total number of Clients - 2) Completion Rates shall be calculated by using the number of Clients successfully completing the treatment program divided by the total number of Clients discharged during the evaluation period.
+- 1. CONTRACTOR shall achieve performance objectives, tracking and reporting Performance Outcome Objective statistics in monthly programmatic reports, as appropriate.
+ADMINISTRATOR recognizes that alterations may be necessary to the following services to meet the objectives, and, therefore, revisions to objectives and services may be implemented by mutual agreement between CONTRACTOR and ADMINISTRATOR. - 2.
+Performance Outcome Objectives - a.
+Objective 1: CONTRACTOR shall provide effective residential substance abuse assessment, treatment, and counseling to Clients with identified alcohol and/or drug problems as measured by Retention and Completion Rates: - 1) Retention Rates shall be calculated by using the number of Clients currently enrolled in or successfully completing the treatment program divided by the total number of Clients served during the evaluation period. - 2) Completion Rates shall be calculated by using the number of Clients successfully completing the treatment program divided by the total number of Clients discharged during the evaluation period.
 Fifty percent (50%) of Clients will complete residential treatment program. - b.
 Objective 2: CEST scores at midpoint and completion will be higher than national norms in perceived social support, peer support, counseling rapport, and treatment participation.
 CEST scores for treatment readiness and desire for help will exceed national norms and will be equal to or higher than CESI scores at intake; - c.
-Objective 3: Ninety percent (90%) of Clients who complete satisfaction survey will agree or strongly agree that they are "overall satisfied with the services received" and ninety percent (90%) or Clients surveyed will agree or strongly agree that they would recommend the program to someone they know; and - d.
-Objective 4: Upon successful completion of treatment, seventy-five percent (75%) of Clients will report at thirty (30) days that their life is more manageable than it was when they entered treatment. - L. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the Adult Residential Treatment Services paragraph of this Exhibit C to the Agreement.
+Objective 3: Ninety percent (90%) of Clients who complete satisfaction survey will agree or strongly agree that they are "overall satisfied with the services received" and ninety percent (90%) of Clients surveyed will agree or strongly agree that they would recommend the program to someone they know; and - d.
+Objective 4: Upon successful completion of treatment, seventy-five percent (75%) of Clients will report at thirty (30) days that their life is more manageable than it was when they entered treatment. - e.
+Objective 5: CONTRACTOR shall provide prenatal medical and therapeutic care to pregnant Clients to ensure the birth of drug-free babies.
+Performance shall be measured by the number of pregnant Clients served and the number of drug-free babies born. - c.
+Objective 3: CONTRACTOR shall provide linkage to the next level of care for Clients upon discharge.
+Twenty percent (20%) of Clients who have discharged will be linked with a lower level of care within seven (7) days, as measured by charge data entered into the IRIS.
+Linkage rates for Clients who discharge will include all CalOMS standard discharge dispositions.
+All CalOMS administrative discharge dispositions will be excluded.